Hyun Bin

 Kim Tae-pyung (born September 25, 1982), better known by his stage name Hyun Bin, is a South Korean actor.
-Throughout his television and film career, he has been nominated for several awards, including five at the Baeksang Arts Awards, and won various accolades for his acting recognition, including the Grand Prize for Television at the 47th Baeksang Arts Awards.
-Hyun was named Gallup Korea's Television Actor of the Year in 2011.
-The international success of Hyun's works established him as a top Hallyu star.

-Hyun first gained widespread recognition for his role in the romantic comedy My Lovely Sam Soon (2005).
-Since then, he has played lead roles in successful television shows, including romantic fantasy dramas Secret Garden (2010–2011), Memories of the Alhambra (2018–2019), and romantic drama Crash Landing on You (2019–2020).
-His popularity was further widened by starring in a series of box office hits: period action The Fatal Encounter (2014), action thriller Confidential Assignment (2017) and its 2022 sequel, as well as crime thriller The Swindlers (2017).
+Hyun gained recognition for the romantic comedy My Lovely Sam Soon (2005).
+His other notable works include television series Secret Garden (2010–2011), Memories of the Alhambra (2018–2019), Crash Landing on You (2019–2020); films The Fatal Encounter (2014), Confidential Assignment (2017) and its 2022 sequel, and The Swindlers (2017).
+Hyun won the Grand Prize for Television at the 47th Baeksang Arts Awards and the Blue Dragon Film Award for Best Actor in 2025.
+He was named Gallup Korea's Television Actor of the Year in 2011.

 Career

 2003–2007: Career beginnings and rise to stardom

-Hyun Bin's first film was Shower in 2002.
+Hyun's first film was Shower in 2002.
 However, filming was stopped and was not released due to lack of proper funding.
 He eventually made his debut as an actor in the 2003 television series Bodyguard.
 He then starred in the sitcom Nonstop 4 and quirky romance drama Ireland, and made his film debut the same year in the youth sports film Spin Kick.

 Hyun shot to stardom with the 2005 romantic comedy My Lovely Sam Soon with Kim Sun-a, for which Hyun won the Top Excellence Award at the MBC Drama Awards.
 My Lovely Sam Soon was a massive hit with average viewership ratings of over 37% and recorded 50.5% for the finale, making it one of the highest-rated Korean drama of all time.
 The high level popularity of the drama and his portrayal as Sam-sik established Hyun Bin as a top star in South Korea and a Hallyu star as his popularity expanded beyond South Korea to Japan and other countries in Asia.

 Hyun starred in a lead role in his first film A Millionaire's First Love, written by internet novelist Guiyeoni.
 The film was a hit with young audiences.
 Hyun's next television project was The Snow Queen, although the series underperformed, it earned him his first Best Actor nomination at the Baeksang Arts Awards.